If you are attempting to

 Result of offload is "No video"

 If the offload appears to have failed with "no video", click on the words "no video" and see if the offload completed anyway.
-We have a known bug that occasionally reports "no video" when it should read "complete".
+We have a known problem that occasionally reports "no video" when it should read "complete".
 We'll be fixing that, but in the meantime when you click on it, the details will open and there you can see if the video actually completed or not.
 Often you will find that it did in fact complete and you can download it as you normally would.

-If what you want is viewable in recent review, write us at support@transportant.com to ask Transportant staff for assistance in obtaining it.
+support@transportant.com to ask Transportant staff for assistance in obtaining it.

 Result of offload is "Complete" yet video player says "No video available"

-If the offload page says "Complete" yet the video player says "No video available", this means that only part of the time period you desire is available.
+If the offload page says "Complete" yet the video player says "No video available", this means that only part of the time period you requested is available.
 Grab the time slider in the video player and move it to the right (going forward in time).
 You will reach a point where the No Video Available message goes away.
-You can now download the available portion of the video as you normally would.
+You can now view and download the available portion of the video as you normally would.

-• Related Articles
+Related Articles

-• New Camera has tspCam Name
+New Camera has Unusual Name